 • Sudden sharp pain in muscle

-• Muscle feels hard to touch
+• Muscle feels hard and knotted to touch

-• Visible muscle twitching
+• Visible muscle twitching or jumping

-• Temporary inability to use muscle
+• Temporary inability to use the muscle

-• Pain that gradually eases
+• Pain that gradually eases over seconds to minutes

-• Lingering soreness after cramp
+• Lingering soreness after cramp resolves

 Possible Causes